sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 This is modeled after the HTML "link" element.
 Described in {{model-link}}.

 - payload (index 6): This item represents the software artifacts that compose the target software.
 For example, the files included with an installer for a corpus tag or installed on an endpoint when the software component is installed for a primary or patch tag.
-Note that the payload can represent a superset of the software artifacts installed.
-Based on user selections at install time, an installation might not include every artifact that could be created or executed on the endpoint when the software component is installed (i.e. if a particular optional sub-component is not installed, the files associated with that software component might be included in payload, but not installed on the endpoint).
+The artifacts listed in a payload may be a superset of the software artifacts that are actually installed.
+Based on user selections at install time, an installation might not include every artifact that could be created or executed on the endpoint when the software component is installed or run.
 Described in {{model-payload}}.

-- evidence (index 3): This item is used to provide results from a scan of a system where software that does not have a CoSWID tag is discovered.
-In such a case, a CoSWID tag can be created by the discovery process when the endpoint is scanned.
-This item represents evidence for why software is believed to be installed on the endpoint.
+- evidence-entry (index 3): This item records the results of a software discovery process used to identify untagged software on an endpoint.
+This item provides a means to represent indicators for why software is believed to be installed on the endpoint.
+In such a case, a CoSWID tag is created when the endpoint is scanned by the tool performing the scan.
 Described in {{model-evidence}}.

 - $$coswid-extension: This CDDL socket is used to add new information structures to the concise-swid-tag root map.
 See {{model-extension}}.

 ##  concise-swid-tag Co-constraints

 The following co-constraints apply to the information provided by in the concise-swid-tag group.

-- Only one of the patch and supplemental items MUST be set to "true", or the patch and supplemental items MUST be set to "false" or be omitted.
+- The patch and supplemental items MUST NOT both be set to "true".

 - If the patch item is set to "true", the tag SHOULD contain at least one link item with the rel(ation) item value of "patches" and an href item specifying an association with the software that was patched.